 What happens if diabetic retinopathy is not treated?

-Scar tissue that forms on the back of the retina as a result of a contraction of the new blood vessels can cause the retina to pull away from the back of the eye.
+Scar tissue that forms on the back of the retina from shrinking of the new blood vessels can cause the retina to pull away from the back of the eye.
 This is called a retinal detachment.
-Retinal detachment can cause permanent blindness if left untreated.
+Retinal detachment can cause permanent blindness if it is not treated.

 Can diabetic retinopathy be prevented?

-You can also help slow down the development of diabetic retinopathy by keeping your blood glucose and blood pressure in check.
+You can also help slow development of diabetic retinopathy by keeping your blood glucose and blood pressure in check and avoiding smoking.

 When should I call the doctor?